A Guide to Fun Affordable Lenses for the Nikon D3200

 Amazon eBay KEH

-The Nikon AF-S DX 35mm f/1.8G is the best first prime lens to get for the Nikon D3200.
+The Nikon AF-S DX 35mm f/1.8G is one of the few prime lenses available for the Nikon D3200.
+It is also the best suited for general photography.

 With a 35mm equivalent field of view of 52.5mm, you’ll have a “standard” field of view.
 Your photos will have a perspective that is similar to what is seen by human eyes.